 Gin's dominant flavor and aroma notes are contributed by juniper berries.
 These must be included in order for a type of liquor to be classified as gin.
 The juniper is responsible for that "pine" flavor that makes gin unique.

-Among the most common botanicals used are almond, angelica, anise, cassia, coriander, fennel, and lemon and orange peels.
+Among the most common botanicals used are almond, angelica, anise, cassia, coriander, fennel, and citrus peels.
 Some gin recipes use just a handful of different botanicals while others use 30 or more.
 You will find brands that divulge their full list of botanicals and others that keep it a well-guarded secret.